elugens/hello-javascript/docs/additional-questions/network-requests/websocket.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> 1000 and 1006 are the most common WebSocket closing codes.
-Code 1000 is the standard default closure; the connection gets completed for whatever reason it got formed.
-Code 1006 is an abnormal closure; it signals that a connection was closed improperly (without sending a close frame) when a status code got anticipated.
+Code 1000 is the standard default closure; the connection completes for whatever reason it got formed.
+Code 1006 is an abnormal closure; it signals that a connection was closed improperly (without sending a close frame) when a status code anticipated another response.
 WebSocket codes are similar to HTTP codes, although not the same.
-Any codes less than 1000, in particular, are reserved; attempting to set such a value result in a error.
+Any codes less than 1000, in particular, are reserved; attempting to set such a value results in a error.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />